hudmol/aspace_onbase/README.md

 records.
 The document type requires one user defined keyword "conservation_number" and three system generated keywords "event_system_id", "linked_record_system_id" and "record_identifier".

-System generated keywords are generated upon save of the record containing the onbase document, and the mapping of the code to the logic used to extract the keyword value from the record can be found in `backend/model/document_keywords_generator.rb`.
+System generated keywords are generated upon save of the record containing the onbase document.
+Each `:generator` entry has a corresponding definition in `backend/model/document_keywords_generator.rb` that defines the logic for producing the keywords.
 For example, `:event_system_id` maps to logic to extract the event's database ID with a label "Event ID":

      GENERATORS = {
-         :event_system_id => proc {|record| Keyword.new("Event ID", DocumentKeywordsGenerator.just_id(record['uri']))},
+         :event_system_id => proc {|record| Keyword.new(:event_id_keyword, DocumentKeywordsGenerator.just_id(record['uri']))},
          ...

 Once generated, these `Keyword` objects are then serialized to JSON and formatted to match the keyword structure required by the ROBI service.

+### Mapping keyword codes to Onbase keywords

+As discussed, keywords are produced via two means:

+  * By "generated" field definitions.
+The generator code is invoked, and produces a `Keyword` instance to be sent to OnBase.

+  * By "text" field definitions.
+These correspond to text input boxes that are filled in manually by users.
+These get sent through directly to OnBase as keywords.

+In both cases, we end up with a symbol representing a keyword that should be mapped to a string from the OnBase controlled vocabulary.
+These mappings are located in the `keywords.yml` file at the top of the plugin distribution.
+If new keywords are added to OnBase they'll need to be added to this file too.